Get Help Now

 National Association of Crime Victim Compensation Boards - Find your state’s crime victim compensation program.

-Victim Assistance Professionals (VAPs) are individuals who receive specific training to support victims of crime.
+Victim Service Professionals (VSPs) are individuals who receive specific training to support victims of crime.
 They play an important role for victims, survivors, witnesses, and others who are affected by mass violence.
-VAPs can assist in a variety of different ways, including:
+VSPs can assist in a variety of different ways, including:

 • Offering emotional support to those affected